-See "Editing custom protocols" (version 8.3 or version 8.2) in the Administrator Help for more information.
+See "Editing custom protocols" in the Administrator Help for more information.

 Ensuring that internal traffic is not logged

 Network Agent is generally configured to ignore traffic between machines in your network, and monitor only traffic that leaves your network (Internet requests).
 To do this, Network Agent needs to know which machines are part of your network.